saikitsune/jobs/contents/growth-hacker/index.md

 template: job.jade
 ---

+# Reaching 1 Million Users

-# You will help Koding reach 1 Million Users
+You are to help Koding each 1 Million Users.
+Yes, that's your assignment.

-Yes, that's your assignment, if you accept, read on.
+If you accept, read on.

-### You promise,
+## You promise,

-* You can make Koding grow with the most creative hacking abilities without spam
+* You can make Koding grow with the most creative hacking abilities, without spamming.

-* You will make sure you're not only getting new users, you're improving the platform so that they are happy to stay
+* You will make sure that you're not only getting new users, but that you're also improving the platform so that they are happy to stay.

-* You can hack things, write small scripts or work with people who can
+* You can hack things, write small scripts or work with people who can.

-* You know who your audience is because you are/were one of them
+* You know who your audience is because you are/were one of them.

-* You have necessary connections to pull strings
+* You have necessary connections to pull strings.

-* Your network is awesome, you know people at Google, Facebook, Techcrunch and other relevant places
+* Your network is awesome, you know people at Google, Facebook, Techcrunch and other relevant places.

-* You know where should we be promoted and how - you can make it happen
+* You know where should we be promoted and how - you can make it happen.

-* You know partnering up with HP is so 90's, supporting .NET is not the best idea, Coldfusion is history
+* You know partnering up with HP is so 90's, supporting .NET is not the best idea, Coldfusion is history.

-* You will suggest meaningful UX - so that we can convert better
+* You will suggest meaningful UX - so that we can convert better.

-* You will manage community
+* You will manage community.

-* You will find ways to increase traction, analyze cohorts - be on top of Mixpanel
+* You will find ways to increase traction, analyze cohorts - be on top of Mixpanel.

-### Your profile
+## Your profile

-* You find growth strategies that are scalable and repeatable
+* You find growth strategies that are scalable and repeatable.

-* Your methods are driven by product and inspired by data
+* Your methods are driven by product and inspired by data.

-* You can write code
+* You can write code.

-* You can write blog posts
+* You can write blog posts.

-* You can say "fuck this shit" in public ([see Zed Shaw - he's awesome](https://vimeo.com/43380467))
+* You can say "fuck this shit" in public ([see Zed Shaw - he's awesome](https://vimeo.com/43380467)).

-* You can look beyond adwords or SEO
+* You can look beyond adwords or SEO.

-* You know why we exist, craft viral strategies easy
+* You know why we exist, craft viral strategies easy.

-* You are ethical, you don't make fake twitter followers, nor increase user counts just to make yourself look better
+* You are ethical, you don't make fake twitter followers, nor increase user counts just to make yourself look better.

-* You can fire yourself if you are not performing well
+* You can fire yourself if you are not performing well.

-* You know who Noah Kagan, Andrew Chen are, you can do what they did
+* You know who Noah Kagan, Andrew Chen are, you can do what they did.

 ## Ok, sound good?

-This job is not for everyone, if you don't hear from me it's because I get a lot of emails, and  saying "Sorry" shouldn't be necessary
+This job is not for everyone.
+If you don't hear from me it's because I get a lot of emails and  saying "Sorry" shouldn't be necessary.

-However, if you do want to hear back, tell me,
+However, if you do want to hear back, tell me:

 * One or two ideas that convinces me that you can deliver